 Uses For Cinryze

 C1 esterase inhibitor is used to treat or prevent hereditary angioedema (HAE).
 HAE is a rare disease that causes swelling of the face, hands, feet, throat, stomach, bowels, or sexual organs.
-People who have HAE have low levels of C1 esterase inhibitor in their body, and this medicine increases the amount of C1 esterase inhibitor in the body.
+People who have HAE have low levels of C1 esterase inhibitor in their body.
+This medicine helps increase the amount of C1 esterase inhibitors in the body.